Qiskit/qiskit/CONTRIBUTING.md

   cases that it *does* handle successfully?
 * Is the code reasonably easy for you to understand?
-This particular point is tricky; the more you review code, the easier it will be for you to understand more code, so don't worry about this as much if you're getting started.
+This particular point is tricky; the more you review code, the easier it will be for you to understand other code, so don't worry about this as much if you're getting started.

 #### Writing review comments

 * Make concrete suggestions when you think something should be changed, but remember that the author might have already thought about it and have a reason.
-Try "what do you think about us raising a `TypeError` here instead of returning `None`?", rather than "you should raise an exception here".
+Try "What do you think about us raising a `TypeError` here instead of returning `None`?", rather than "You should raise an exception here".
 * Try to make each round of review thorough.
 Don't add one or two comments on one file, then come back a day later and add a couple of other unrelated comments on a different file, and so on.
-Try to review the whole PR thoroughly in one go; it's easier to catch bugs like this, and less frustrating to be on the other side of.
+Try to review the whole PR thoroughly in one go; it's easier to catch bugs like this, and less frustrating for the PR creator.
 If that's too much for you, consider asking if the PR could be split into smaller independent chunks.
 * Try to keep the number of comments reasonable.
 This depends on the size of the PR, but remember that there's somebody who'll read all your comments, and